 Can Dads attend?

 Yes!
 We love to have dads attend the semester, visit when possible, or even volunteer to lead a class!
-They are more than welcome to join us during Mom's Hour.
-Moms just tend to be more common, so it's easier than calling that time "Parent's Hour".
+We have many dads that are able to attend on a regular basis.

 What is the dress code?